-Now that you understand that your dog can safely eat small quantities of cranberries, even if he does not want to, you may want to know if they are actually good for your pet.
+Now that you understand that your dog can safely eat small quantities of cranberries, even if they don’t want to, you may want to know if they are good for your pet.

 In a study published by the American Journal of Veterinary Research, dogs with chronic UTI issue were given a small amount of cranberry extract for 60 days.

-All the dogs treated with the cranberry were free of urinary tract infections during the study.
+All the dogs treated with the cranberry did not develop urinary tract infections during the study.
 Also, urinalysis concluded that harmful bacteria in the urinary tract reduced significantly in number.

-The cranberry worked as a preventative, not a cure.
-But, this is good news for you if your dog has frequent UTIs, especially since results looked good after only 30 days of treatment.
+Keep in mind, the cranberry worked as a preventative, not a cure.
+But, this is good news for you if your dog has frequent UTIs.

-Cranberries are also helpful in stopping bacteria from clinging to the wall of the bladder.
+Cranberries help stop bacteria from clinging to the wall of the bladder.
 This is extremely important when it comes to preventing a UTI.
 If bacteria cannot hold onto the lining, they cannot multiply, thrive, and build into a nasty infection.

 A flavonoid or antioxidant called proanthocyanidin is responsible for this.